-Any member of staff (including affiliates of the University) who is concerned about the welfare or behaviour of a student may first discuss their concerns with the Head of School or nominee.
-Before the Head of School or nominee can respond, they must receive a written report.
-Should the person reporting the concern also have an identified role under this policy (e.g. relevant Head of School), the person should discuss their concerns with the Deputy Head or Postgraduate Coordinator, as appropriate, who would then take on responsibility for making enquiries.
+Any member of staff (including affiliates of the University) who is concerned about the welfare or behaviour of a student may first discuss their concerns with the Head of School or other Authorised Officer, or their delegate.
+Should the person reporting the concern also have an identified role under this policy (e.g. relevant Head of School), the person should discuss their concerns with another Authorised Officer, as appropriate, who would then take on responsibility for making enquiries.

 In those instances where direct reports are made to the EIG, Heads of School will be contacted.

-b) Head of School or nominee makes enquiries
+b) Head of School or other Authorised Officer, or their delegate making enquiries

-Following receipt of a written report, the Head of School or nominee must as soon as practicable and within two (2) business days:
+Following receipt of a communication of the issue, the Head of School or other Authorised Officer, or their delegate, must as soon as practicable and within two (2) business days:

 - i.
-Seek any further information from the person reporting their concerns. - ii.
-Seek further information from other staff or from student support or other services, as required. - iii.
-Check the Central Student Health Assessment and Leave Register. - iv.
-Check with other relevant central registers (such as the Student Misconduct Register) and liaise with the relevant contact officer. - v.
-Consult, as necessary, with the EIG http://www.adelaide.edu.au/student/behaviour/.
+Seek any further information from the person reporting their concerns and ensure that a written report is provided - ii.
+Seek further information from other staff or from student support or other services, as required - iii.
+Consult with Convenor of the EIG, who will check the relevant registers c) Head of School or other Authorised Officer, or their delegate, meets with the student

-The Head of School or nominee must consider whether the report requires further action.
-Where no further action is taken, the Head of School or nominee will inform the person making the report.
+The Head of School or other Authorised Officer must consider whether the report requires further action.
+Where no further action is taken, the Head of School or other Authorised Officer, or their delegate, will inform the person making the report.